Haunt-o/AI-Dungeon-Context-Language/STORY_CARD.md

 ```

 While the Zaltys is slightly more condensed, my testing shows that the HCL
-functions similarly with the benefit of being easier to ready and write.
+functions similarly with the benefit of being easier to read and write.

 ## Keywords